vplauzon/vplauzon.github.io/_posts/2021/1/2021-01-13-private-vs-service-endpoint.md

 For this article, I've done something a different.
 I've created a video on YouTube.

 I wanted to try a different medium to communicate.
 During the Covid-19 pandemic, we all had to do a lot of video conferencing.
-I personnally find it hard to absorb information by video conference.
+I personally find it hard to absorb information by video conference.
 On the other hand, I've spent countless hours watching YouTube video about other topics than IT.
-So I forced to conclude that the way we present in video must be wrong.
+I'm therefore forced to conclude that the way we present in video must be wrong.

-So I gave myself the challenge to improve my presentation style.
+I gave myself the challenge to improve my presentation style.
 I'm obviously open to feedback.
 Let me know what you think!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wmVK-pc28Ck" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>